meetkabeershah/meetkabeershah.github.io/_posts/2015-10-15-startup-lessons.md

 [![Correct](http://www.memebucket.com/mb/2012/07/Made-A-Correction-While-Typing-Password-834.png)](http://www.memebucket.com/made-a-correction-while-typing-password/)

-Here is the correction plan.
+Here is the process correction plan.

 Don't play solo song.
 For a startup you need a team.